caifara/heroku_lifx/README.md

-Tired of waiting for the june 23, 2014 issue to resolve, I've set my LIFX bulb to wait for the issue to resolve ...
+Tired of waiting for the june 23, 2014 issue to resolve, I've set my LIFX bulb to wait for it ...

 ## Installation